ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% mefig "1908-04-07-The-Ithaca-Daily-Journal-p3" "400" /%}}

-Edward died "intestate", without a will, and until 02 August 1909, Emily and Hannah worked with their lawyer Fordyce Cobb to become official legal co-owners of the Mills Home and Mills Store.
+Edward died "intestate", without a will, and until 02 August 1909, Emily and Hannah worked with their lawyer Fordyce Cobb to become official legal co-owners of the Mills home and Mills store assets.
 Emily followed her father's example and renamed the store *M. E. Mills*.
-When Hannah passed less than a decade later, Emily would inherit the home and store.
+When Hannah passed less than a decade later, Emily would inherit all assets and property.

 Thanks to Gertrude Conant's personal recollections, we have a basic description of Emily's appearance and personality: